Healthy Burger Toppings With Big Flavors

 Lots of fruits and vegetables have naturally-occuring sugars that you can use to your advantage.
 Caramelized onions are super tasty, without any added sugar.
 Once you learn to cook them, the process is easy, so don’t be surprised if this quickly becomes one of your favorite burger toppings!

-Low-Sugar Burger Topping Combinations
+Low-Sugar, Healthy Burger Topping Ideas Combinations

 Now that you know how much sugar is in common toppings, you might want to rethink your burgers doused in ketchup, relish, or barbecue sauce.
-However, healthier doesn’t have to be boring.
+However, being healthier doesn’t have to be boring.
 Try these globally-inspired burger options instead:

 Tacos are delicious, and so are burgers, so why not combine the two?
 If you’re forming your own patties, mix a bit of taco seasoning into the meat.
 If you’re using pre-formed burgers, sprinkle a bit over the top instead.
 After the meat is cooked, top it with guacamole and pico de gallo (either store-bought or make your own by mixing diced tomato, onion, cilantro, jalapeño, and lime juice).
 For an added kick, add sliced jalapeños or hot sauce.